Accounts Receivable Factoring vs. Invoice Financing: What’s the Difference?

 Benefits of Invoice Financing

-Cash Flow: Like other financing options, invoice financing allows for improved cash flow as you are receiving immediate cash for the outstanding invoices.
+Cash Flow: Like other financing options, invoice financing allows for improved cash flow by providing quick access to funds tied up in unpaid invoices.

-Limited Credit Checks: Oftentimes there is no need for a credit check at all, which means that this financing option is widely available to many businesses.
+Limited Credit Checks: Often, there is minimal or no credit check required, making this option widely available to many businesses.

 Drawbacks of Invoice Financing

-Fees: There are fees associated with this type of financing that can be more expensive than other loans.
+Fees: There are fees associated with this type of financing that can sometimes be higher than those of traditional loans.

 Accounts Receivable Factoring vs Invoice Financing

-Let’s look at the differences here between the two options as it relates to multiples areas to see where they differ and where the biggest similarities are at.
+Let’s compare the differences between the two options across key areas to see where they differ and where the biggest similarities are.

 Accounts Receivable Factoring

-Customer Notification: Often notified and working directly with factoring company
+• Customer Notification: Customers are often notified and work directly with the factoring company

 Invoice Financing

-Customer Notification: Usually not notified and working directly with business still
+• Customer Notification: Usually not notified and still work directly with the business

 Which One Is Right For You?